ranjitkk/ranjit_aws_repo_public/SplunkConnectAWSDeployment/README.md

  - ConnectInstanceId
    - Enter the Amazon Connect Instance Id.
 You can get this from the ARN of the Amazon Connect Instance.
    - Example: arn:aws:connect:us-east-1:<AWS Account ID>:instance/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx where xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx is your instance id
+ - QSS3BucketName (Default Value: splunk-quick-start)
+   - S3 buckets for lambda function code to be copied to local region s3 bucket (do not change the default value)
+ - QSS3KeyPrefix (Default Value: SplunkConnectProcessors/)
+   - S3 bucket prefix for lambda function code to be copied to local region s3 bucket (do not change the default value)
  - SplunkHECEndpointUrl
    - Splunk HEC Endpoint URL.
 Refer to [Splunk Doc](https://docs.splunk.com/Documentation/Splunk/8.2.5/Data/UsetheHTTPEventCollector) if you are using Splunk SaaS Endpoints
  - SplunkHECToken